 Ayr Gaiety is one of twenty-three projects in Scotland that makeup The Culture Collective, a pilot programme establishing a network of creative practitioners, organisations and communities working together to create a positive difference locally and nationally in response to COVID-19.

 The programme supports a participatory approach, working collaboratively to actively engage people in shaping the cultural life of their community.

 The Gaiety’s Culture Collective Programme includes:

 Wallacetown: ‘What’s your story?’
 Creative writing group for adults meet every week and are working towards their performance.
 Members are learning direction, performance, and other theatrical elements as part of the group.
-This is led by Creative Practitioners Des Dillon and Jerry Taylor.
+This is led by Creative Practitioner Des Dillon.